Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/ethereum/how-to-monitor-status-of-an-ethereum-transaction.md

 # How to monitor status of an Ethereum transaction?

-Unstoppable wallet allows users to monitor the status of their transactions.
+StarBase wallet allows users to monitor the status of their transactions.

 When a user sends an Ethereum transaction it should appear with 'pending' status on the Transactions tab, right after it's sent.